The Story of one painting: tennis player

 (1905–1982).

-The exhibition offers various variations of the identification of the Tennis Player prototype, also providing a more in-depth examine the art of Aleksandra Beļcova, positive elements of feminism, and the history of tennis all through that time frame.
-The exposition is supplemented with documentary materials (photos and postcards), as well as a tennis racquet and a tennis participant’s get dressed
+The exhibition offers various variations of the identification of the Tennis Player prototype.
+It also provides a more in-depth examination of the art of Aleksandra Beļcova, positive elements of feminism, and the history of tennis throughout that time frame.
+The exposition is supplemented with documentary materials (photos and postcards), a tennis racquet, and a tennis participant dressed from the 1920s from the gathering of style historian Alexandre Vassiliev.